SAM★INK® - This is my story, this my song,

 On IP strategies, she analyses existing IP assets and future IP needs, develops a set of measures for effective creation, development, and deployment of IPs aligned with business strategies.

 She supports the company on international business entities IP transfer via license and franchise agreements, leading to non-monetary and/or monetary benefits as a licensor.
-She also reviews and negotiates Agreements from the Singapore government's technology research agencies on the secondments of A*STAR research scientists and Ph.D. research collaborations with Universities.
+She also reviews and negotiates agreements from technology research agencies like A*Star and the Universities.

 Prior to joining Goh Phai Cheng LLC, Constance served as Assistant Registrar / Legal Counsel at IPOS, Registry of Patents, where she, among others, reviewed and drafted Singapore Patent legislation and represented Singapore at the World Intellectual Property Office (WIPO).

 She has an LLB (Hons) and an LLM (specializing in International and Comparative Copyright Law and Information Technology Law) from the University of London UK.
 Apart from being called to the English Bar as a barrister at the Middle Temple in 1996, Constance is also admitted as an advocate and solicitor of the Supreme Court of Singapore in 1997 and as a solicitor in England & Wales in 2000.